jtw023/fonts/README.md

 <details>
 	<summary>MacOS</summary>

-From a terminal run:
+As a normal user open a terminal and run commands:

+Git Clone Repo to Home Directory:
 ~~~
 git clone https://github.com/jtw023/fonts.git $HOME/
 ~~~

 Then open finder, double click the fonts, and click "install" from the font preview window that opens.
+After that you can remove the repo.
 </details>

-As always, please make sure that you understand what these commands will do before you run them on your system.